DigitalDesignDude/DS-Game-Maker-5-Setup/README.md

   2. When the new window opens click the "Environment Variables..." button to be brought to where you can edit or create the needed system environment variables below.

 <br>
 NOTE: the environment variables and values are case sensitive so they must be entered or pasted in exactly as shown below.
-If you installed devkitPro on a drive different than the C drive, then be sure to use the appropriate drive letter instead of "c" for the variables' values.
+If you placed the devkitPro folder on a drive different than the C drive, then be sure to use the appropriate drive letter instead of "c" for the variables' values.
 <br>
 <br>
 <br>